Training

 Xavier St-Denis

 Bilingual training, on Zoom or face-to-face.
 Discover the fundamental concepts of administrative data analysis.
-Experts will discuss the differences between administrative and survey data, emphasizing the longitudinal and relational nature of the data.
-Special attention will be paid to T1 files and the possibilities for analyzing income dynamics, participation in government programs, and economic inequalities.
-Databases discussed: Longitudinal administrative data (DAL) and other tax data.
+Experts will discuss the differences between administrative data and survey data, emphasizing the longitudinal and relational nature of the data.
+Particular attention will be paid to T1 files and the potential for analyzing income dynamics, participation in government programs, and economic inequalities.

 Open to all.